simplelogica/nice_logger/README.md

 # nice_logger

-*Nice Logger* allows you to substitute ugly calls to [Drupal watchdog](https://api.drupal.org/api/drupal/includes%21bootstrap.inc/function/watchdog/7) with a much more concise and expressive interface.
+*Nice Logger* improves default Drupal logging by using a logfile instead the database as logging backend and by providing a much more concise and expressive interface over [Drupal watchdog](https://api.drupal.org/api/drupal/includes%21bootstrap.inc/function/watchdog/7).

 ## Installing

-Currently *Nice Logger* is not on [Drupal.org](https://www.drupal.org/) yet.
-Until then, the recommended installation procedure is to clone the repo in your `modules` folder and enable the module with `drush`:
+Currently *Nice Logger* is not available on [Drupal.org](https://www.drupal.org/) yet.
+Until then, the recommended installation procedure is to clone the repo in your `modules/devel` folder and enable the module with `drush`:

 ```sh
   drush en -y nice_logger
 ```

 ## Features

+### Write logs where they belong to

+By default Drupal uses de [Dblog module](https://www.drupal.org/documentation/modules/dblog) to store logs in the database.
+This approach makes the `watchdog` table grow over time and can slow down the database (and thus, the application) in moments of verbose logging.

+An alternative provided in Drupal core is the [Syslog module](https://www.drupal.org/documentation/modules/syslog), which uses the Operating System's logging facility.
+As stated in the documentation this module is not suitable for shared hosting environments and requires a special system configuration.

+Nice logger writes the logs into a file which can be stored where you want and inspected using `less`, `tail`, `grep` or any  text editor.

 ### Short, nice syntax